townmath/cisp400-reader/docs/_sources/glossary.rst.txt

    header node
-      Commonly used in implementations for a :term:`linked list` or related structure, this :term:`node` preceeds the first element of the list.
+      Commonly used in implementations for a :term:`linked list` or related structure, this :term:`node` precedes the first element of the list.
       Its purpose is to simplify the code implementation by reducing the number of special cases that must be programmed